 “I enjoy tryin’ to make those guys look as good as I can.”

 Tim Hudson ~ 4/18/11

-Many girls watch baseball differently than guys do.
-The goal here is to increase Braves fandom by posting entertaining pictures and stories about the best team in the major leagues. ❤
+The goal of Love My Bravos is to increase Atlanta Braves fandom by posting entertaining pictures and stories about the best team in baseball. ❤

 Love My Bravos by Lauren T. is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.